surniaulula/wpsso/README.md

 <ul>
     <li><a href="http://www.wpsuperstars.net/optimize-content-for-social-networks/">How To Optimize Your Content For Social Networks Using WordPress</a></li>
-    <li><a href="http://surniaulula.com/2014/10/25/social-seo-wordpress-seo-vs-wpsso/">Social SEO: WordPress SEO by Yoast vs WPSSO</a> &mdash; read about the differences between WordPress SEO by Yoast and WPSSO when used for social sharing.</li>
+    <li><a href="http://surniaulula.com/2014/10/25/social-seo-wordpress-seo-vs-wpsso/">Social SEO: Yoast SEO (aka WordPress SEO) vs WPSSO</a> &mdash; read about the differences between Yoast SEO and WPSSO when used for social sharing.</li>
 </ul>

 <h4>Additional Documentation</h4>